HL7/FHIRPath/spec/fluentpath.md

 will return `1`, since this is implicitly a collection with one constant number `9`.

 ### Null and empty
 There is no concept of `null` in FluentPath.
-This means that when, in an underlying datamodel a member is null or missing, there will simply be no corresponding node for that member in the tree, e.g. `Patient.name` will return an empty collection (not null) if there are no name elements in the instance.
+This means that when, in an underlying data object a member is null or missing, there will simply be no corresponding node for that member in the tree, e.g. `Patient.name` will return an empty collection (not null) if there are no name elements in the instance.

 In expressions, the empty collection is represented as `{}`.